 This article has multiple issues.
 Please help improve it or discuss these issues on the talk page.
 (Learn how and when to remove these template messages) This article relies largely or entirely on a single source.
 Relevant discussion may be found on the talk page.
 Please help improve this article by introducing citations to additional sources.Find sources: "Stream" computing – news · newspapers · books · scholar · JSTOR (April 2015) This article includes a list of general references, but it lacks sufficient corresponding inline citations.
 Please help to improve this article by introducing more precise citations.
-(April 2015) (Learn how and when to remove this template message) The lead section of this article may need to be rewritten.
-Use the lead layout guide to ensure the section follows Wikipedia's norms and is inclusive of all essential details.
-(April 2015) (Learn how and when to remove this template message) (Learn how and when to remove this template message)
+(April 2015) (Learn how and when to remove this message) The article's lead section may need to be rewritten.
+Please help improve the lead and read the lead layout guide.
+(April 2015) (Learn how and when to remove this message) (Learn how and when to remove this message)

 The standard streams for input, output, and error